krlooss/intellij-tips/RESOURCES.md

 spectacle for window re arrangements

 #### zsh
-OhMyZsh with plugins and custom commands
+OhMyZsh with plugins and custom aliases